Retailer Policy Manual

 Section 2.2 BCLC Lottery Retailer Certification Policy

-A Lottery Retailer who is not certified within 60 days of entering the BCLC retailer database is considered to be in non-compliance, and must immediately cease operating as a Lottery Retailer, including but not limited to handling, selling and/or validating BCLC lottery products, until certification is completed.
+A Lottery Retailer, with a Lottery Site Employee who is not certified within 60 days of entering the Lottery Retailer Database, is considered to be in non-compliance and must immediately ensure such Lottery Site Employee cease providing Services, including but not limited to handling, selling and/or validating BCLC lottery products, until certification is completed.
+Moreover, BCLC reserves the right, at its sole discretion, to take any action under the Lottery Retailer Agreement for a non-compliant Site, including but not limited to suspension.

-Certification remains valid as long as the Lottery Retailer continues to operate the lottery terminal or handle lottery products, or until a new certification standard becomes effective.
-Lottery Retailer certification expires one year after the day the individual ceases to operate as a Lottery Retailer, or, if that date is not known, one year after the date that BCLC was advised of their change in employment status.
+Certification remains valid as long as the Lottery Site Employee continues to operate the lottery terminal or handle BCLC lottery products, or until a new certification standard becomes effective.
+Lottery certification expires one year after the day the individual ceases to operate as a Lottery Site Employee, or, if that date is not known, one year after the date that BCLC was advised of their change in employment status.

 Section 3